orb-lang/qor/doc/md/core/fn.md

 return add5(10) -- returns 15
 ```

-This is just a convenience function, which repeatedly curries the given `fn`
+This is just a convenience function, which repeatedly curries the given ``fn``
-until the parameters are consumed\.
+until the parameters are consumed.

 ```lua
 function fn.partial(fn, ...)